 Fig. 1: 3D-classification of mechatronic systems

 Fig. 1 shows a 3D-classification of mechatronic systems, based on these features.
 The work program of LeCoPro is set up according to this classification.
-While the research in WP 1 focuses on the learning control of an individual mechatronic subsystem, the goal of WP 2 is to develop learning controllers for a global system, consisting of multiple subsystems.
-Finally, in WP 3, the goal is to practically validate the results of WP 1 and WP 2 and to integrate these results in a combined controller, where on the one hand advanced controllers are applied on the subsystem level and on the other hand a global controller guarantees an optimal global performance.
+While the research in WP 1 focused on the learning control of an individual mechatronic subsystem, the goal of WP 2 was to develop learning controllers for a global system, consisting of multiple subsystems.
+Finally, in WP 3, the goal was to practically validate the results of WP 1 and WP 2 and to integrate these results in a combined controller, where on the one hand advanced controllers are applied on the subsystem level and on the other hand a global controller guarantees an optimal global performance.

-The goal of WP 1 is the development of model-based as well as non-model-based learning controllers for individual mechatronic subsystems.
+The goal of WP 1 was the development of model-based as well as non-model-based learning controllers for individual mechatronic subsystems.
 For these subsystems, nowadays two model-based learning control strategies are mainly applied: Iterative Learning Control (ILC) and Model Predictive Control (MPC).
 Although the first implementations of learning control strategies appear in the controllers of subsystems in practical machines, there are still many challenges, which require further research, to increase the applicability of these algorithms to a broader range of mechatronic applications.
-Therefore, the extension of the existing model-based strategies (ILC and MPC) as well as the application of non-model based machine learning techniques (Evolution-based Machine Learning and Reinforcement Learning (RL)) on mechatronic subsystems is the subject of WP 1 (Fig. 2).
+Therefore, the extension of the existing model-based strategies (ILC and MPC) as well as the application of non-model based machine learning techniques (Evolution-based Machine Learning and Reinforcement Learning (RL)) on mechatronic subsystems was the subject of WP 1 (Fig. 2).

 Fig. 2: The objective of WP 1

 In most of the current mechatronic applications with multiple subsystems, a controller is developed for each subsystem.
 However, the interactions between these different individual controllers are not taken into account in the controller design.
 Such a strategy often leads to a suboptimal global performance of the control system, especially for strongly interacting subsystems.
-Therefore, the goal of this WP is to evaluate the possibilities of global learning controllers for interconnected subsystems, which try to coordinate the local control actions such that a global optimum is obtained.
+Therefore, the goal of this WP was to evaluate the possibilities of global learning controllers for interconnected subsystems, which try to coordinate the local control actions such that a global optimum is obtained.
 This principle is illustrated in Fig. 3.

 Fig. 3: The objective of WP 2